 Middle School Suggested Summer Reading

-Please remember that we have not personally read each book on the list or all of the books by each author.
-Although these books have been recommended for middle school readers by a variety of sources, the list represents a wide range of reading levels as well as levels of sophistication.
+Please remember that we have not personally read each nominated book.
+Although these books have been recommended for middle school and young adult readers by the Pennsylvania School Library Association, the books represent a wide range of reading levels as well as levels of sophistication.
 Therefore, it is very important that you screen the books personally for content that you feel might not be appropriate for your child.
 Have a wonderful and relaxing summer.

 Ms. McDermott, Bala Cynwyd Middle School Librarian